-Generally, the simplest way to see the difference of the cables is on the outside cover of the cable.
+The simplest way to see the difference between the cables is on the outside cover of the cable.
 The cables have a series of markings consisting of code numbers and identification.
 Part of these markings is whether the cable is Cat6 or Cat5e.
-Furthermore, Cat6 cable in some manufacturers will have a plastic central divider between the 4 pairs.
-This is not found in Cat5e.
-However, this is dependent on the manufacturer's cable construction, so not always 100% the case
+Furthermore, Cat6 cable in some manufacturers will have a plastic central divider between the four pairs.
+This divider is not found in Cat5e.
+However, this is dependent on the manufacturer's cable construction, so it is not always 100% the case.

-Cat6 can be tested in a few different ways, but there is only one true option.
+Cat6 can be tested in a few different ways, but there is only one valid option.
 Firstly, a simple continuity tester can be used.
-This is where the cable is tested and 8 lights confirm if the 8 cores (4 pairs) have been terminated in the correct order.
+This is where the cable is tested, and eight lights confirm if the eight cores (4 pairs) have been terminated in the correct order.
 However, these testers give no feedback about the transmission capabilities of the cable.

 A cable certification tester shows charts highlighting the performance of the cable.
 Also, it highlights any effects of poor installation or faulty terminations.
-Finally, it summarises if the cable is capable of transmitting as it should.
-Line charts and calculation tables are given on a single page per cable and a summary of a Green Tick Pass or Red Cross Fail is noted.
+Finally, it summarises if the cable can transmit as it should.
+Line charts and calculation tables are given on a single page per cable, and a summary of a Green Tick Pass or Red Cross Fail is noted.

 Can Cat6 run Gigabit Ethernet?

-Cat6 cabling is capable of Gigabit Ethernet up to 90m for a permanent link.
-This is from the patch panel to the module.
+Cat6 cabling can transmit Gigabit Ethernet up to 90m for a permanent link.
+This link is from the patch panel to the module.
 Furthermore, 5m patch leads can be used at each end.
 Also, a 100m direct link is allowed.

 Can Cat6 Run 10 Gigabit Ethernet?

 Following structured cabling standards, Cat6 is not ratified for 10 Gigabit transmission speeds.
 However, this is based on the standard 90m limit.
-However, in some cases, it is capable of achieving 10 Gigabit Ethernet up to 55m.
-This is however not part of the cabling standards so when designing a new installation a 10 Gigabit Ethernet requirement should be installed in cat6a and above
+However, in some cases, it can achieve 10 Gigabit Ethernet up to 55m.
+This 55m length, however, is not part of the cabling standards, so when designing a new installation, a 10 Gigabit Ethernet requirement should be installed in Cat6a and above

 What is the maximum distance of Cat6?

-Cat6 maximum distance is based on the same distance of all structured cabling categories.
+Cat6 maximum distance is based on the same length of all structured cabling categories.
 Regardless of category, all structured cabling is ratified on its performance over a 90m permanent link.
-This then allows for 5m Cat6 patch leads at each end.
+This link then allows for 5m Cat6 patch leads at each end.
 Also, a 100m direct link is permitted.

 Furthermore, at 90m Cat6 is capable of transmitting 1 Gigabit Ethernet.
 In some cases and dependent on manufacturer Cat6, cables are capable of 10 Gigabit Ethernet up to 55m